gkontogiannhs/mdds/README.md

 before it must be split.
 If a node is split, its entries are distributed among two new nodes such that the resulting nodes are as balanced as possible.

-## LSH Implementation
-This repository contains an implementation of Locality Sensitive Hashing (LSH) in Python, using Numpy and other libraries.
-The implementation includes two main classes: MinHash and LSH.

 ### MinHash Class
 The MinHash class is used to generate a signature matrix of an input one-hot encoded matrix.
 The following methods are available in the MinHash class: